-To make an immediate financial contribution, please click the button below to be directed to our giving portal and select Disaster Response Support:
+To make a financial contribution to Disaster Response Support, please click the button below to be directed to our giving portal and select Disaster Response Support:

-As the greater need becomes known, check back here frequently for updates and ways to offer help and support.
+As news of a disaster becomes known, updates and ways to respond will be listed here as well as communicated through District newsletters.
 If you wish to have your name and contact information added to a network of individuals to aid in disaster cleanup and rebuilding, please click the following button to be directed to the Disaster Response Group sign-up form:

 How can you help? - We have identified several sites in the Jacksonville and New Bern, North Carolina regions as areas of ongoing need.

 The SED is partnering with Fuller Center Disaster ReBuilders to aid and assist in the recovery effort in the New Bern region of North Carolina.
-We will be working with the Fuller Center during the weeks of November 3-9 and November 10-16, 2019.
 There is a fee of $125 per person, per week which covers the cost of housing and three meals per day.
 Additionally, the Fuller Center will provide all of the necessary tools, as well as an onsite work supervisor.
 Again, for more information, please contact Ryan Radke at the SED office by calling 1-800-637-5723 or by email at .
 To sign up with the Fuller Center, please click here to be directed to the registration form.